Sustainability at Union

 3. Geothermal wells are utilized for summer reheats in the Wold Center (Gold certification in LEED standards) and to dehumidify the Schaffer Library.
 Geothermal is also the sole source of heating for the Kelly Adirondack Center.

 4. Rainwater is collected to water Octopus’ Garden, and low flow shower heads and high efficiency toilets are installed when possible to reduce water consumption.

 5. All produce used for Ozone Café and O3 Marketplace is either locally grown or organic.
 All product grown in Octopus’ Garden is organic.

 6. 100% of dining ware used in resident dining halls is reusable.

-Union also competes yearly in events like Do It In the Dark (to reduce energy consumption) and Recyclemania (to promote recycling and composting on campus)!
-Union takes steps every day to reduce its carbon footprint and create a more sustainable campus, you may have even seen us composting at recent Admissions events!
+Union also competes annually in events like Do It In the Dark (to reduce energy consumption) and Recyclemania (to promote recycling and composting on campus).
+Union takes steps every day to reduce its carbon footprint and create a more sustainable campus, you may have even seen us composting at recent Admissions events.